-Sometimes changes exceed target expectations but there are occasions that changes just don’t work as planned.
+Sometimes, changes exceed target expectations.
+However, there are occasions when changes just don’t work as planned.

-When this is the case, management should acknowledge that it didn’t work and make adjustments until the desired result is achieved.
+When this is the case, management should acknowledge that the change didn’t produce the expected results and make adjustments until the desired result is achieved.

-Barriers can be with other employees, other departments, inadequate training, lacking equipment, or supply needs.
+Barriers can be other employees, other departments, inadequate training, lacking equipment, or supply needs.

-It is management’s responsibility to ensure that employees can implement change without obstacles and resistance.
+It is the management’s responsibility to ensure that employees can implement change without obstacles and resistance.

-It is unfortunate but there are times when employees simply can’t accept a change.
-In these rare cases, employees simply need to move on in order to successfully implement a needed change.
+It is unfortunate, but there are times when employees simply can’t accept a change.
+In these rare cases, employees simply need to move on to successfully implement a needed change.
 These are difficult but necessary decisions.

-It is important to celebrate successes along the way as changes are made.
-Celebrating the small changes and building momentum for bigger changes are what makes employees want to participate in the process.
+When you celebrate small changes, you will be building momentum for bigger changes and make employees want to participate in the process.

 When employees understand why a change is made and are part of the process for planning and implementing the change, it allows for a better chance for successful implementation.